hsimonfroy/desipipe/doc/user/getting_started.rst

 You might also want to do that if you had 'FAILED' tasks.

 There is 1 'UNKNOWN' task.
 This means that **desipipe** could not properly update the task state before the job was killed, typically because the job ran out-of-time.
+Note that, in this very case, the issue encountered by the task with 'UNKNOWN' state may be the same as for the 7 'KILLED' tasks.
-If you scheduled the requested time to be able to fit in multiple tasks, you may just want to retry running this task:
+Anyway, you might just want to retry running this task:

 .. code-block:: bash

-  desipipe retry -q my_queue --state KILLED
+  desipipe retry -q my_queue --state UNKNOWN

-But, in this very case, the issue may be the same as for the 7 'KILLED' tasks.
+In practice, the command switches the task(s) with state 'UNKNOWN' (and only those tasks) to 'PENDING', so they can be processed again.
+However, if the manager process is not running anymore, you may need to restart it --- read just below.

 There is 1 'PENDING' task, i.e. to be processed.
 If it never goes to running, it may mean that for some reason the manager process has been killed.
 On Unix systems, you can typically check that with: